3.4 Descriptions of Calibration Steps

 MAMA Darks

 The NUV dark current is believed to be primarily due to phosphorescent glow from impurities in the detector window.
-Over short time scales, this glow varies exponentially with detector temperature, as the metastable states responsible are more easily de-excited at higher temperatures.
+Over short time scales, this glow varies exponentially with detector temperature, as the metastable states responsible for it are more easily de-excited at higher temperatures.
 Over longer time scales the behavior becomes more complex, as the population of these metastable states changes over time in response to both the previous thermal history and the incident high energy particle flux.

 To correct for the dark current changes, the NUV dark reference image specified in the DARKFILE keyword is scaled by a factor based on the NUV dark time correction table (TDCTAB) reference file.
-For NUV-MAMA data obtained prior to the HST Servicing Mission 4 (SM4) on May 2009, the scale factor is
+For NUV-MAMA data obtained prior to HST Servicing Mission 4 (SM4) on May 2009, the scale factor is

 SCALE \cdot NORM \cdot \exp{(-THERMCST/T\_Dark + 273.155))}/1190.3435